jpancoast-kenzan/spinnaker-terraform/README.md

     * requests >= 2.8.1
     * json >= 2.0.9
     * docopt >= 0.6.2
+  * You may need to install pip.
+Please consult pip install instructions specific to the OS.
 * Set your AWS ENV Variables (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY).
 * generate ssh key.
 This should not be your default ssh key.
 * Look at ./aws/terraform.tfvars and change anything you think might need changing (region, vpc_name, vpc_cidr).
 If these variables are not set you will be prompted for them when you run terraform.